-Located in Marguerite Hall, the THRIVE: Black and Talented Learning Community is Saint Louis University's newest learning community.
+Located in Walsh Hall, the THRIVE: Black and Talented Learning Community is Saint Louis University's newest learning community.
 This learning community celebrates black diasporic identities and promotes mentorship and professional networking.

-SLU's THRIVE: Black and Talented Learning Community helps students deepen their cultural understanding and awareness of the African diasporic experience and develop the skills and tools to address institutional and societal change.
+SLU's THRIVE: Black and Talented Learning Community helps students deepen their cultural understanding and awareness of the African Diasporic experience and develop the skills and tools to address institutional and societal change.
 The community engages in common courses and activities, including optional spring break excursions.
-In addition, frequent dialogue with faculty, staff and alumni serves to foster their learning and development.
+In addition, frequent dialogue with faculty, staff and alumni serves to foster students' learning and development.
 As part of the experience, participants will take part in a mentoring program dedicated to personal and academic excellence during the undergraduate experience and beyond.

-This LC is open to students of all majors.
-As part of the curricular component of this LC, students will be enrolled in courses within African American studies, American Studies, Communication, Theology, Psychology, Sociology, Women's and Gender Studies and others from the College of Arts and Sciences.
+This learning community is open to students of all majors.
+As part of the curricular component of this learning community, students will be enrolled in courses within African American studies, American studies, communication, theology, psychology, sociology, women's and gender studies and others from the College of Arts and Sciences.